A navy blue teardrop camper parked in a winter landscape.

 Lastly, if car or tent camping doesn’t seem like a good fit for your winter camping adventure.
 It could be time to invest in a trailer.
 Most RVs and trailers can have a propane or electric heater added to be comfortable year-round.

 Many RVs and trailers will require winterization during the winter months since the water tanks are generally exposed.
-The TOPO2, by Escapod Trailers, is different.
-For the TOPO2, winterization is not required as long as the trailer is stored indoors at a temperature of at least 40 degrees when not in use.
-The r-value of the TOPO2 ensures that heat is retained within the trailer.
+The TOPO2 Voyager, by Escapod Trailers, is different.
+For the TOPO2 Voyager, winterization is not required as long as the trailer is stored indoors at a temperature of at least 40 degrees when not in use.
+The r-value of the TOPO2 Voyager ensures that heat is retained within the trailer.
 Think about it like living in a house through those cold winter months: if you don’t keep the heat on, your pipes can (and will) freeze!
-This is the same for TOPO2.
+This is the same for TOPO2 Voyager.
 As long as you keep it stored indoors while not in use or keep that heater running when you leave your camper during your winter adventures, you can utilize running hot water in all seasons!

 Trailer Accessories